 What you can do yourself

-● Use a hair-bleaching cream to lighten hair on your face (see DRUG REMEDIES, below).
+If you are concerned about excess hair, try the following cosmetic measures.● Use a hair-bleaching cream to lighten hair on your face (see DRUG REMEDIES, below).

 ● Pluck with tweezers to remove stray hairs under your nose and on your chin.